 The market for infrared panels is growing fast and it is becoming more and more difficult to find decent products at a decent price.
 Warm4less have been trading for a number of years and over those years we have seen a lot of new companies selling infrared panels.
-From experience we know a good infrared panel from a bad one.
-In this article we discuss the main key points to remember when looking for a good infrared panel.
+From experience, we know a good infrared panel from a bad one.
+We wanted to share the key points to remember when looking for a good infrared panel.

 Carbon Fibre Vs. Carbon Crystal:

 A good quality infrared panel will feature an element called carbon crystal.
 In lower quality panels, carbon fibre is used which is a cheaper, less reliable alternative.
 Carbon fibre is an ordinary, common material that has a simple structure and low production costs.
 Carbon fibre has been known to heat very unevenly.
 Due to the uneven heat, more carbon fibre is needed to compensate for the cold spots meaning that the energy consumption will be higher.
 This will also mean that the original warm spots will get even warmer when adding in more carbon fibre.
 The balance is very tricky to get perfect and manufacturers very rarely do.

 Carbon crystal has a much more sophisticated technology meaning production cost is slightly higher.
 The quality of carbon crystal is very stable and has accurate heating temperatures and power settings.
 Carbon crystal has a very even heat distribution across the product and so with the same size unit, less carbon crystal is needed meaning lower energy consumption.

 All infrared panels should ideally be made from aluminium.
 Lower quality panels will usually feature a PET front which is a type of plastic.
 PET is very prone to discolouration and will not last as long.
 You also need to keep an eye out for ceramic heaters as they are basically hot wires buried into a very fragile casing.